STEVE BATTLE

 Copyright: 09/1941

 From Champ Comics #15 - A U-boat sneaks up the Potomac and spies go ashore to kidnap someone.
 The abduction is spotted by a US Senator who calls Steve Battle to come help.
-Click here to read the story.

-'There's More Lead Where That Came From'
+4 'There's More Lead Where That Came From' 'There's More Lead Where That Came From'

 Published by Champ Publishing Company